freshworks/hotline-phonegap/README.md

 ### Initializing the plugin

-_Hotline.init_ needs to be called from _ondeviceready_ event listenter to make sure the SDK is initialized before use.
+_Hotline.init_ needs to be called from _ondeviceready_ event listener to make sure the SDK is initialized before use.

 ```javascript
 document.addEventListener("deviceready", function(){